 Faculty: Anderson, Austerweil, Blumstein, Frank, Morgan, Serre, Sloman

 Computational, psychophysical and ecological approaches to the study of perceiving shape and motion, recognizing objects and scenes, processing auditory events, attention, perceptual learning, and controlling action.

 Faculty: Domini, Serre, Song, Simmons, Warren, Watanabe, Welch

 Acoustic properties of phonetic categories of speech; physiological basis of articulation and perception; phonetic and phonological theories, phonetic/ phonological interface.

 Psycholinguistics and Language Processing

 The experimental study of language acquisition and language use across linguistic domains and the relationship between experimental and theoretical approaches to language.

 Formal semantics, the syntax-semantics interface, lexical semantics, the interaction of information structure, discourse, and pragmatics with semantics and syntax, categorial grammar and related theories of syntax.

-Social cognition, theory of mind, moral judgment, perception of personality, person-situation interactions, self-image, social projection, intergroup perception, strategic behavior.
+Social cognition, theory of mind, moral judgment, perception of personality, person-situation interactions, self-image, social projection, intergroup perception, strategic behavior, human-robot interaction.

 For details on individual faculty research, see our faculty list and personal profiles.